krinkir/docs-opmanual_developer/book/opmanual_developer/40_sw_diagnostics/10_intro.md

 every time ICP fires but more frequent alignments while large values of `T` mean longer queues of point clouds to align every time ICP fires.
-We might be interested in tuning the value of `T` so that those spikes do not starve other processes of resources while still reducing `T`.
+We might be interested in tuning the value of `T` so that those spikes do not starve other processes of resources while still maximizing `T`.
 In this case, we would monitor the system around those ICP events for different values of `T`.
 In this case, we would run the diagnostics tool at any point in time for a